Syed Naseer Hussain

-He spent his early years in Ballari, Karnataka.
-Hussain completed his primary and high school education from St.Joseph’s English Medium Primary School and St.John’s High School, Ballari.
+Dr. Hussain spent his early years in Ballari, Karnataka.
+He completed his primary and high school education from St.Joseph’s English Medium Primary School and St.John’s High School, Ballari.

-He demonstrated leadership traits from his early student days.
-He was the Mass PT Leader (equivalent to SPL), in St. Joseph’s English Medium Primary School.
-He went to become the President of Young Students Movement (an international organization), while he was at St. John’s High School, Ballari where he was also the President of Interact Club (Rotary).
+He was the Mass PT Leader in St. Joseph’s English Medium Primary School.
+He went on to become the President of Young Students Movement (an international organization), while he was at St. John’s High School, Ballari where he was also the President of Interact Club (Rotary).

-He completed his PUC from Vijayanagar College in Hospet, Karnataka.
+He completed his PUC (Grade 12) from Vijayanagar College in Hospet, Karnataka.
 During this period, he served as the District President of Young Students Movement, Ballari.

-Hussain graduated from St. Philomena’s College, Mysore with a Bachelor of Arts degree in History, Economics and Political Science in 1992.
+Dr. Hussain graduated from St. Philomena’s College, Mysore with a Bachelor of Arts degree in History, Economics and Political Science in 1992 ^{[i]}.
 He was twice elected as Class Representative at St. Philomena’s College, Mysore, for two consecutive terms; 1989-1990 and 1990-1991 and was awarded Best Class Representative of the Student’s Union, St.Philomena’s College, both times.
 Thereafter, he was elected as President of St. Philomena’s College Student’s Union with huge margin for the term 1991-1992.
 The same year (1991-1992), he was nominated as the Secretary of Mysore City Students Action Committee.

-He obtained his Masters’ degree in Political Science from the University of Mysore in 1994, during which period he was elected as the General Secretary of Mysore City Students Action Committee twice; first in 1992-1993 and subsequently in 1993-1994.
+He obtained his Masters’ degree in Political Science from the University of Mysore in 1994, during which period he was elected as the General Secretary of Mysore City Students Action Committee twice; first in 1992-1993 and subsequently in 1993-1994^{[ii]}.